skeeto/utf-7/README.md

 ```

 This function operates in reverse, consuming input from `buf` on the
 context and returning a code point.
-Code points outside the BMP are left
+Code points outside the BMP are
-as surrogate halves, so it is up to the caller to re-assemble them.
+left as surrogate halves, so it is up to the caller to re-assemble
+them if necessary.

 There are four possible return values: